Get help with everything related to the app, tools and troubleshooting.

 There are two types of Frames in Framer X. Canvas-level frames and nested frames.Read more ›

 Create, edit, and share colors.
-Publish colors to the Store, and use across elementsRead more ›
+Publish colors in a package, and use across elementsRead more ›

 To view the styling properties of your layers, you can select one or more layers in the layer list or highlight.Read more ›